depsterr/depsterr.com/src/blog/2020/go download a car.md

 # Go download a car

 "Piracy, It's a crime \[...\] You wouldn't download a car.", these are the words of an anti piracy campaign launched by the Motion Picture Association, [an organization which works for multi billion dollar corporations such as Disney, Netflix, Paramount, Sony, Universal, and Warner Bros](https://www.motionpictures.org/who-we-are/).
-Entertaining as these words may be, they also excellently illustrate how ludicrous the counter arguments towards counter piracy are.
+Entertaining as these words may be, they also excellently illustrate how ludicrous the arguments against piracy can be.

 ## There is no value in a digital copy